-The Pacific Crest National Scenic Trail (PCT) is a 2,600-mile contiguous hiking trail that stretches from the border of California and Mexico to the border of Washington and Canada, traversing the most rugged environments found on the western coastal states.
-The trail crosses through 26 national forests, seven national parks, five state parks, and four national monuments, not to mention the entire John Muir Trail of Central California.
+The Pacific Crest National Scenic Trail (PCT) is a 2,600-mile contiguous hiking trail that stretches from the border of California and Mexico to the border of Washington and Canada.
+Traversing the most rugged environments found on the western coastal states, the trail crosses through 26 national forests, seven national parks, five state parks, and four national monuments.
+The trail also shares a path with the entire John Muir Trail of Central California.

-1 Eagle Rock
+1. Eagle Rock

 If you are looking to make a day hike to Eagle Rock, all it takes is a 6.5-mile round-trip starting from Highway 7 near the Warner Springs fire station.
-Follow the PCT markers from the road, as the trail bends alongside the Canada Verde Creek and ravine for the first half of the trip before continuing through arid grasslands and sparse vegetation until you reach the unmistakable geological icon that is Eagle Rock.
-Tackle this trail between March and May, before many of the thru-hikers will be found in the area, and there is a good chance you'll stumble across a stunning display of wildflowers blooming along the path.
+Visitors can follow the PCT markers from the road.
+The trail bends alongside the Canada Verde Creek and ravine for the first half of the trip before continuing through arid grasslands and sparse vegetation.
+The total ascent for this day hike is less than 1,000 feet.

-2 Mount Baden-Powell
+2. Mount Baden-Powell

-3 Mount Whitney
+3. Mount Whitney

-To hike to the top of this bucket-list peak in a day, you won't spend much of any time on the actual PCT, and instead tackle it from the other side of the mountain, from the Whitney Portal, after obtaining a much sought-after permit.
-Accomplish this 22-mile, round-trip however, gaining over 6,000 feet as you climb to the top, and you'll get the most concentrated taste of the physical demands it takes to tackle the PCT found anywhere else along the trail.
+To hike to the top of this bucket-list peak in a day, hikers don't spend any time on the actual PCT.
+Instead, day hikers tackle it from the other side of the mountain, from the Whitney Portal, after obtaining a much sought-after permit.
+Accomplish this 22-mile round-trip, gaining over 6,000 feet as you climb to the top, and you'll get the most concentrated taste of the physical demands it takes to tackle the PCT found anywhere else along the trail.

-4 Tuolumne Meadows
+4. Tuolumne Meadows